kaungyarzar/miscellaneous/README.md

 # Tools
-Tools which are useful for linux users.
+A compilation of helpful tools for Linux users.